|Bloss family portrait from 1908|

 "Abraham Miller Family History" – This family lived in Falling Water, WV, not far downstream from Williamsport.
 Descendents included Benjamin Miller, who captained canal boats in the 1870s.
 The 27-page document was revised in May 2015.

-"George and Anna Miller Family History" – This 56-page document traces the five generations of the Miller family that was involved in the lumber business in Williamsport.
+"George and Anna Miller Family History" – This 56-page document traces the five generations of the Miller family that were involved in the lumber business in Williamsport.
 The family lumber business was located on the berm side of the canal near Conococheague Aqueduct from 1879 to 1917.

 "Benjamin Mitchell Family History" – Benjamin Mitchell was a canal boat builder, living in Hancock.
 He had a long career.
 The first transaction record with his name occurs in 1849.Records indicate he was an active well into the 1870s.